Things to know about your child's teacher

 A newly qualified teacher will have a provisional practising certificate.
-They can move to a full practising certificate after three years and after having gone through a programme of induction and mentoring.
+They can move to a full practising certificate after 3 years and after having gone through a programme of induction and mentoring.
 Teachers must demonstrate they meet a set of criteria for quality teaching – the Practising Teacher Criteria.

 The Teaching Council manages the processes to ensure teachers are of the highest standard.
 Their certification programmes makes sure teachers are suitably trained throughout their teaching careers.
-Teachers apply or renew their practising certificate every three years and they must demonstrate they’ve met the Practising Teacher Criteria in order to get or renew their practising certificate.
+Teachers apply or renew their practising certificate every 3 years and they must demonstrate they’ve met the Practising Teacher Criteria in order to get or renew their practising certificate.
 Practising Teacher Criteria are a set of professional standards for quality teaching.

 Each year the Education Review Office also audits 10% of the appraisals for renewing practising certificates.
 This makes sure there are consistently high standards of teaching.

 The Teaching Council also reviews and approves providers of initial teacher education programmes along with the New Zealand Qualifications Authority and the Committee on University Academic Programmes.

 Talk to your school principal if you have any issues with your child’s teacher.

 The Teaching Council's register should be your first port of call.
 The register will tell you what kind of practising certificate your teacher holds.
 A teacher must have a practising certificate to teach.